 | Tool | Best for | Notifications | Starting price | Standout |

-| WaitQ | Walk-in casual dining | SMS, WhatsApp, email | $17/mo | Built for the front door.
-No hardware, no app for guests, live in minutes. |
+| WaitQ | Walk-in casual dining | SMS, WhatsApp, email | $17/mo | Unlimited guests, no hardware, live in minutes |

-| Waitwhile | Walk-ins + reservations combined | SMS, email | ~$46/mo | Highly configurable.
-Works across multiple business types. |
+| Waitwhile | Walk-ins + reservations combined | SMS, email | $31/mo | Highly configurable, wide integration ecosystem |

-| TablesReady | Mixed operations with floor plan needs | SMS, two-way texting | ~$49/mo | Floor plan view, strong guest messaging, wide industry support. |
+| TablesReady | Mixed operations with floor plan needs | SMS, two-way texting | ~$49/mo | Floor plan view, strong guest messaging |

-| Hostme | Restaurants wanting AI table optimization | SMS, app | ~$59/mo | AI-driven table assignment, reservation and waitlist in one. |
+| Hostme | Restaurants wanting AI table optimization | SMS, app | ~$59/mo | AI-driven table assignment, reservation and waitlist in one |

-| Carbonara | Budget-constrained restaurants moving off paper | SMS | Free tier available | Simple, fast to set up, free for basic use. |
+| Carbonara | Budget-constrained restaurants moving off paper | SMS | Free (up to 50 bookings/mo) | Simple, fast to set up, free for basic use |

 WaitQ